 Still, with all these limitations, it seems a worthwhile conversation to have, if for no other reason that it’s a good excuse to examine the monthly budget, something few of us do very well.
 Here’s my first stab at it.
 Note I’ve gone with big round numbers to make your personal comparisons easier.

 When I do my back-of-the-envelope calculation, I come with a nice round number $100,000 of spending power.
-Also, please note the budget includes nothing for emergency savings or retirement, which should be getting at least another 10 percent or so of this family’s money.
+Also, please note the budget includes nothing for emergency savings or retirement, which should be getting at least another 10 percent or so of this family’s money, nor does it consider the money tied up in your home that could be released at a later stage.
 It also doesn’t include emergencies, expenses for elderly parents, or unexpected high-ticket health care costs like braces.
+Often, to avoid the high fees of unexpected procedures, senior citizens will consider getting some form of dental insurance.
+Dental insurance and plans are often recommended for seniors since they usually have to deal with higher cost for procedures like root canals, bridges and crowns.

 Personal finance columnists keep writing breathless stories about American families not saving for the future — even “upper-middle-class” families who earn between $75,000 and $100,000 annually.
 This budget shows why.